pozitiva/DostavaHrane/README.md

 **DostavaHrane**

 This is the backend for a food delivery application, handling restaurant management, order processing, and data persistence.
+The backend also features an admin panel for managing restaurant data and orders.

 **Demo**